-Award Longth of Study Mode of Study Entry Doint(a) Total Credits Award Length of Study Mode of Study Entry Point(s) ECTS CATS MSci 4 academic years full-time annually in October 240 480 BSc() 3 academic years full-time N/A 180 360 DipHE() 2 academic years full-time N/A 120 240 CertHE() 1 academic year full-time N/A 60 120
+Award Length of Study Mode of Study Entry Point(s) Total Credits Awaru Lengin of Study Mode of Study Entry Politi(s) ECTS CATS MSci 4 academic years full-time annually in October 240 480 BSc() 3 academic years full-time N/A 180 360 DipHE() 2 academic years full-time N/A 120 240 CertHE() 1 academic year full-time N/A 60 120

-()The BSc exit degree may be awarded to students who wish to conclude their studies at the end of Year 3, subject to meeting all the requirements for the BSc.
+^()The BSc exit degree may be awarded to students who wish to conclude their studies at the end of Year 3, subject to meeting all the requirements for the BSc.

-()The DipHE and CertHE exit awards are not accredited by any professional body.
+^()The DipHE and CertHE exit awards are not accredited by any professional body.
 They may be offered to a student as an exit award at the discretion of the Board of Examiners.
 All students must apply to and join the MSci.

-Ownership

-Awarding Institution Imperial College London Faculty Natural Sciences Teaching Institution Imperial College London Department Physics Associateship Royal College of Science Main Location(s) of Study South Kensington Campus
+Ownership Awarding Institution Imperial College London Faculty Natural Sciences Teaching Institution Teaching Institution Imperial College London Physics Associateship Royal College of Science Main Location(s) of Study South Kensington Campus External Reference Relevant QAA Benchmark State external reference points atement(s) and/or other Physics, Astronomy and A The Physics Degree (Insti FHEQ Level Level 7 EHEA Level 2 nd cycle External Accreditor(s) (if ap plicable) External Accreditor 1: Institute of Physics (IoP) Accreditation received: 2022 (for current programme) Accreditation renewal: 2027

-External Reference

-Relevant QAA Benchmark Statement(s) and/or other external reference points Physics, Astronomy and Astrophysics The Physics Degree (Institute of Physics)

-FHEQ Level Level 7

-EHEA Level 2 nd cycle

-External Accreditor(s) (if applicable)

-External Accreditor 1: Institute of Physics (IoP) Accreditation received: 2022 (for current programme) Accreditation renewal: 2027

-Collaborative Provision Collaborative partner Collaboration type Agreement effective Agreement expiry date N/A N/A N/A N/A Specification Details Specification Details Programme Lead Prof Carl Paterson (DUGS) Student cohorts covered by s pecification 2022-2023 entry Date of introduction of progra mme October 2019 Date of programme specificat ion/revision 01.03.22
+Collaborative Provision Collaborative Provision Collaborative partner Collaboration type Agreement effective date Agreement expiry date N/A N/A N/A N/A Specification Details Programme Lead Prof Carl Paterson (DUGS) Student cohorts covered by s pecification 2023-2024 entry Date of introduction of programme October 2019 Date of programme specification/revision 27.07.23